Visual cognition in multimodal large language models: Results

-To test the intuitive psychology of the different LLMs we used synthetic images depicting an astronaut on a colored background from Jara-Ettinger et al. \cite{jara2020naive} (see Fig.~\ref{fig:phys_example} in the Appendix for an example).
-The experiment consisted of three parts which differed slightly in their layout and components.
-Depending on the experiment, the images featured either one or two different terrains (indicated by different background colors and textures) as well as either one or two different care packages.
-The astronaut was shown with a path that led from a starting point to a base; the astronaut could collect care packages along the way.
-Depending on which terrain the astronaut crossed or which care package they chose to pick up or not, it was possible to infer the costs associated with the different terrains and the rewards associated with the different care packages.
+As a first test for the intuitive psychology understanding of the different LLMs we used synthetic images depicting an astronaut on a colored background from Jara-Ettinger et al. \cite{jara2020naive} (see Fig.~\ref{fig:phys_example} in the Appendix for an example).
+The images featured different terrains and care packages.
+Depending on which terrain the astronaut crossed or which care package they chose to pick up, it was possible to infer the costs associated with the terrains and rewards associated with the care packages.

-Again, we first tasked models with determining the background color of the images (1), afterwards we asked them to infer the costs associated with the different terrains (2) and the rewards associated with the different care packages (3).
-The results for the first task are shown in Figure \ref{fig:psych}A. The performance of the models in determining the background color was worse compared to the intuitive physics data set, which might be due to the fact that the background color here was not uniform (see Fig. \ref{fig:psych_example}).
-For tasks 2 and 3, we pooled the answers for the three parts of the experiment, as there was only a small number of images in each individual experiment.
-As shown in Figures \ref{fig:psych}B and \ref{fig:psych}C, all models only showed no or very weak correlations with the average over human subjects in their judgments about the costs and rewards associated with the environment.
-Correlations with the average over human subjects ranged from $-0.02$ to $0.12$ for cost questions and from $-0.02$ to $0.17$ for reward questions (all $p>.05$).
+Again, we first tasked models with determining the background color of the images.
+Here, the performance of the models was worse compared to the intuitive physics data set (see Fig. \ref{fig:psych}A), which might be due to the fact that the background color here was not uniform (see Fig. \ref{fig:psych_example}).
+We then asked models to count the number of care packages in the scene.
+Most models except for GPT-4V struggled here (see Fig. \ref{fig:psych}B).

+Afterwards we asked them to infer the costs associated with the different terrains (see Fig. \ref{fig:psych}C) and the rewards associated with different care packages (see Fig. \ref{fig:psych}D).
+All models only showed weak relations with the average over human subjects in their judgments about the costs and rewards associated with the environment.
+The regression coefficients of the models with the z-scaled mean over human subjects ranged from $-0.24$ to $0.16$ with $R^2$ values between $0.025$ to $0.04$ for cost questions, and from $-0.02$ to $0.39$ (Claude-3, 95\% CI = [0.11, 0.66]) with $R^2$ values between $0.015$ and $0.110$ for reward questions.